jamesec/evenc.github.io/o/show_page.md

 For example, `this_page.htm` and `this_page.md`.

-But now, I only use a single HTML page to parse all the markdown files.
+But now, I only use a single HTML file to parse all the markdown files.

 A page link will be like: `s.htm?p=this_page`